jonisavo/uicomponents/README.md

 ```

 UIComponents are VisualElements with protected virtual methods which are overridden
 via source generation.
-Those virtual methods are called in the inherited constructor.
+Those virtual methods are called when the UIComponent is first attached to a panel.

 ## Testing